-Increase for: (in thousands)
+Estimated increase for: (in tho usands)

-Impact of changes to Government agencies (Section 4.1) \$ 95
+Impact of changes to Government agencies (Section 4.1) \$ 28

-Inflation impact on goods and services 21
+Impact of inflation on goods and services 26

-Employer premium rate increases for CPP, dental plan, and the extended health care plan 13
+Employer premium rate increase for CPP 6

-Decrease for:

-Employer premium rate decreases for El and WCB (4)
+Estimated decrease for: > Employer premium rate decreases for EI and WCB (3 )

-Removal of PST on employer premiums for disability income plan (6)

-Total net increase 119

-Costs the Office plans to absorb (119)

-Net impact on funding request \$ -
+Net increase for funding request \$ 57

 Each year, the Office prepares a work plan that will enable it to fulfill its duties under The Provincial Auditor Act.
-To prepare its work plan, the Office uses a risk-based model to set priorities and allocate resources.
-The model uses criteria to assess the impact of each audit on the Office's overall ability to serve the Legislative Assembly.
+To prepare its work plan, the Office uses a risk-based model to set priorities, and allocate resources.